benjie-collab/wordpress-marklogic-search/README.md

 1. Are there hooks for when metadata (authors, tags) change and update docs?
 1. Design for attachments
 1. Hit highlighting results?
+1. Refactor admin (potentially) long running tasks (reload-all, clear-all) to be like f-e plugin (or other)